Jane Worthington with Andrea Branzi, Stefano Marzano and Alessandro Mendini working at Mendini’s studio in Milan - 1990s

 News 2025

-Jane Worthington has been shortlisted for the Dubai Urban Elements Design Challenge, an international competition organized by Buildner and the Dubai Roads and Transport Authority (RTA).
-With submissions from architects and designers across 91 countries, it’s recognized as one of the most ambitious and globally inclusive design competitions of the year.
+Jane Worthington has been shortlisted for the Dubai Urban Elements Design Challenge, an international competition organized by Buildner and the Dubai Roads and Transport Authority.
+With submissions from architects and designers across 91 countries, it’s recognised as one of the most ambitious and globally inclusive design competitions of the year.

 BA (Hons) in Industrial Design